Pope Francis' memoir: Laments, and hopes, for the world – DW – 01/16/2025

 Family memories of war, criticism of the arms trade

 He goes into detail about the formative years of his childhood and youth and early times of serious illness.
-Starting with an early story of infatuation, he moves into a strange and mysterious moment one morning in Buenos Aires in 1953 that drew the 26-year-old into the Catholic Church.
+Starting with an early story of infatuation, he moves into a strange and mysterious moment one morning in the Argentinian capital of Buenos Aires in 1953 that drew the 26-year-old into the Catholic Church.
 It was the moment he knew that he would become a priest.

 He then discusses the civil war and military dictatorship in Argentina, a time of suffering and loss.
 "They were terrible years," he writes, with "thousands of murders, tortures, disappearances."
 Many priests, even bishops, were also killed.
 At the same time, the pope admits that the Church at that time was not without its dark side.
 That is why, he says, he ordered the opening of the relevant church archives on becoming pope.